Rguernica/Portfolio-/README.md

 Data can effect real and meaningful change in the world, and for the better.
 The caveat with data-driven change is that the people operationalizing data don't read data files the same ways computers to do.
 We need storytellers to act as an intermediary - to visualize problems, models, predictions, and solutions.
 I hope to develop the skills needed to begin telling those stories.

 # Portfolio-
-Click here to read, or see, some of these stories!
+Click here to view my first attempts at storytelling with data!